jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 <img src="DataLinkVisualizerDynamic.png" class="screen" />

-Nodes are of the type `AODVRouter`, and are placed randomly on the playground.
+Nodes are of the type `AodvRouter`, and are placed randomly on the playground.
 The communication range of the nodes is chosen so that the network is connected, but nodes can typically only communicate by using multi-hop paths.
 The nodes will also randomly roam within predefined borders.
 The routing